 2. Inside the mosquito, these larvae develop into their infective stage.

 3. When the same mosquito bites another dog, the larvae infect the healthy animal.

 4. Without a monthly dose of preventive, the larvae continue to develop inside the dog, eventually reaching the heart and lungs.

 One million dogs are estimated to be heartworm positive in the United States each year.1

 Luckily heartworms in dogs are preventable and heartworm prevention is cheap and easy when compared to the lengthy, stressful and expensive treatment.
 Treatment can cost up to $1,000 which makes giving a monthly preventive a bargain in comparison.
 Treatment requires painful, arsenic-based injections to kill the heartworms present inside the lungs and heart.
-In addition, this is followed by a 1-3 month period of limited physical activity and possible health complications.
+In addition, this is followed by a one- to three- month period of limited physical activity and possible health complications.
 Surgery may be required for dogs burdened with large amounts of worms.
 It is much easier to prevent heartworms than to treat them.

 3 Common Misconceptions About Heartworms in Dogs